tiramisuapp/tiramisuapp.github.io/docs/processes.md

 Around two years ago we have moved to Slack in order to improve even further our transparency so that everyone has access to all conversation and information at any given time.

-**Limits to this near absolute transparency at Community Heroes:**
+**Limits to this near absolute transparency at Tiramsiu:**

 -   **Not all volunteers get access to the entire drive**, only employees and a few volunteers.

--   We have a Community Heroes **confidential drive** with employees personal info (it's a legal requirement to keep this confidential) and some other stuff (accounting, salary sheets...
+-   We have a Tiramsiu **confidential drive** with employees personal info (it's a legal requirement to keep this confidential) and some other stuff (accounting, salary sheets...
 Our salaries policy will be transparent though).

 -   We will probably have in the future some group of people requiring a degree of confidentiality (Firing, legal decisions...)

 ## Decision making > advice process & consent
 ------------------------------------------------------------------------------------------------------------------------------

-At Community Heroes we use 2 different decision processes depending on the type of decision:
+At Tiramsiu we use 2 different decision processes depending on the type of decision:

 -   **Consen**t based decision making with the entire team **for big decisions.** « Big » decisions include : wellbeing mixes + the high end of strategic decisions (= from annual objectives/intentions to our values and purpose)